A Guide to Awareness Proclamations: What Are They and Why Do They Matter?

 It may seem simple enough, but a lot goes into a proclamation.
 Even though one may think any proclamation highlighting important topics would be approved, unfortunately, that’s not always the case.

-There is a specific wording format utilized for any proclamation.
-It is a “legalese” type of wording, the same wording that one sees in a proposed or approved bill and law.
-While one can contact their government officials requesting support in drafting a proclamation, I’ve found if one has a proclamation already created and ready to be submitted for approval, it’s more likely to be approved and approved quickly.
+There is a specific wording format used for any proclamation.
+It is a “legalese” type of wording, similar to what you might see in a proposed or approved bill or law.
+While one can contact their government officials to request support in drafting a proclamation, I’ve found that if you have a proclamation already created and ready to be submitted for approval, it’s more likely to be approved and approved quickly.

-One doesn’t have to have a proclamation ready to request one, though.
-Contacting local officials to start the process a few months before the requested observance is the first step – whether or not one has a proclamation prepared.
+You don’t have to have a proclamation ready to request one, though.
+Contacting local officials to start the process a few months before the requested observance is the first step—whether or not you have a proclamation prepared.

-Emailing a local official to request support for a proclamation is the first step, and a proclamation can then be drafted, essentially together, if one doesn’t have a proclamation already written to use.
+Emailing a local official to request support for a proclamation is a great way to begin, and a proclamation can then be drafted, essentially together, if you don’t have a proclamation already written to use.

 It’s helpful to include not only local statistics in your request for support but also the local events and activities surrounding the awareness topic.